WPPlugins/wp-clap/readme.txt

 == Changelog ==

-****
-    VERSION	  DATE         CHANGES
+= 2010/09/12 =
+* Version 1.5
+* Check for WP3.0, MultiSite is supported now.
+* Add a new option that you can choose which page(s) do not display claps.
+* Edit default style.

+= 2010/04/29 =
+* Version 1.4
+* Custom HTML supported.

+= 2009/10/11 =
+* Version 1.3
+* Fix a bug.
+* Now only administrator can edit the setting page.

+= 2009/08/25 =
+* Version 1.2
+* Fix a bug.
+* Add new options.

+= 2009/08/16 =
+* Version 1.1
+* Auto insert into post.

+= 2009/08/14 =
+* Version 1.0
-	1.0	      2009/08/14   New plugin Publish.
+* New plugin Publish.

 == Frequently Asked Questions ==

 = How to display the Clap Area? =

+There are 2 ways to display the clap area:

+1. In the 'Setting->WP-Clap' page, check the options of 'Display' and the clap area will be inserted into where you want.

-Add the following line to where you like to display it():
+2. Add the following line to where you like to display it:
 ****
 	<?php if(function_exists('wp_clap')) { wp_clap(); } ?>